unahouExosite/docs/tutorials/hvac-tutorial/README.md

 ```
 $ murano syncup --specs
 ```
-This command sets up all of the data aliases that we will use in this example.
-You can now see them by going to [https://www.exosite.io/business/products](https://www.exosite.io/business/products) and clicking the 'Definition' tab.
+This command sets up all of the data aliases used in this example.
+You can now see them by going to [https://www.exosite.io/business/products](https://www.exosite.io/business/products) and clicking the *DEFINITION* tab.
 Many of the aliases are used by Gateway Engine.
-Notice the aliases like 'ambient_temperature', 'desired_temperature', and 'heat_on'.
-These are all the different resources that will used for this HVAC tutorial.
+Notice, the aliases like "ambient_temperature", "desired_temperature", and "heat_on".
+These are all the different resources used for this HVAC tutorial.

 ## Connect Product to Solution

-Next, you will need to link your product with your solution.
+You will need to link your product with your solution.
 Linking allows your solution and product to communicate with one another.

 ### Web UI